top of page

 The US should maintain the capability to annihilate any entity that truly threatens its sovereignty.
 Israel's belief that Iran is a threat to its sovereignty doesn't mean Iran constitutes a threat to the United States' sovereignty.

-When the USA's sovereignty isn't threatened, it should step aside and let other countries defend themselves, especially Europe.
+Another example is Europe.
 The United States can be in Europe with a much smaller footprint.
 It doesn't have to lead over there anymore; Those countries can fend for themselves.

 I can think of two Republicans who aren't warmongers: Rand Paul and Thomas Massie.
 Both of whom are really Libertarians, but if they ran as such, they wouldn't get the money needed to win, so they attach an R next to their name.
+It will soon be one Republican, Rand Paul, as Massie lost the primary to Trump-backed Ed Gallrein.

 This isn't a slight to anyone who signs up to defend the United States of America.
 I did.
 I was an officer in the US Army Reserve, lucky to have not fought.

+Losing a loved one or seeing homeless veterans as a result of wars that were not needed is tragic.
 Circumstances like that should be make-believe.
 A script fit for Hollywood, not the reality of family and friends living across the fruited plain.

 In the US, a phrase heard often goes something like this, "we are a peaceful people.'